abuturabofficial/www/content/about.md

 author = "Sajid Mahmood"
 +++

-Sajid Mahmood is technology geek, who loves to learn and teach about exciting new technologies and gadgets.
+Sajid Mahmood is a technology geek, who loves to learn and teach about exciting new technologies and gadgets.
 He is also an avid Programmer and Cybersecurity enthusiast.
 He runs a YouTube channel where he teaches things ranging from general technology to cybersecurity.
-He also covers latest technology trends and news in the tech World.
+He also covers latest technology trends and news hapenning in the tech World.

 For Business queries, reach us out at:

 [Gmail](sajidmahmood.dev@gmail.com)

 [LinkedIn](https://www.linkedin.com/in/smdotdev)